 JD summarised.
 Cliffe Woods will not get an increase Police presence as the number of crimes committed is low compared to other areas in Medway.
 WE MUST REPORT ALL CRIMES TO THE POLICE.

 CF Parish councillor for 30 years.
-Panda cars took over from beat cops in the 60’s.
+Panda cars took over from beat cops in the 60’s so that they could be called to other areas quickly when required as they would not be able to on foot patrol..
 Operational changes happen.
 PCSO’s are there to help people in the community.

 Attendee from Cliffe commented I have lived in Cliffe for years.
 When we had a policeman living in the village it didn’t reduce crime it just made the criminals more crafty!